 9. WEST Brewery

 Part of the distinctive Templeton on the Green, WEST Brewery creates German-inspired beers with a unique Glasgow flavour.
-Go on a guided tour of the microbrewery, or tuck into currywurst, wiener schnitzel or burgers in the WEST restaurant.
+Tuck into currywurst, wiener schnitzel or burgers in the WEST restaurant.
 Beer fans should be sure to sample a locally-produced pint from Drygate Brewery, Clockwork Beer Co. and the Kelburn Brewing Co., amongst others.

 10. Sharmanka Kinetic Theatre